-- (d) Benefit Plans.
-Executive shall be eligible (to the extent he qualifies) to participate in any retirement, pension, life, health, accident and disability insurance, stock option plan or other similar employee benefit plans which may be adopted by BioTime (or Related Company) for its executive officers or other employees.
-BioTime shall pay for all premiums for any such insurance policies covering Executive and Executive's spouse and children, if any, to the extent such insurance coverage is available under Company employee benefit plans. - (e) Vacation; Sick Leave.
-Executive shall be entitled to three weeks of vacation without reduction in compensation, during each calendar year.
-Such vacation shall be taken at such time as is consistent with the needs and policies of BioTime and its Related Companies.
+- (3) Except as specifically set forth in this Section, Executive's rights under the Subsidiary Plans, or any other stock option plan later adopted by a Related Company that has granted a Subsidiary Option, shall be governed solely by the terms of the applicable Subsidiary Plan, or the later adopted stock option plan. - (e) Expense Reimbursements.
+BioTime or a Related Company shall reimburse Executive for reasonable commute, travel, and other business expenses incurred by Executive in the performance of his duties hereunder, subject to BioTime's (or a Related Company's) policies and procedures in effect from time to time, and provided that Executive submits supporting vouchers. - (f) Benefit Plans.
+Executive shall be eligible (to the extent he qualifies) to participate in any retirement, pension, life, health, accident and disability insurance, stock option plan or other similar employee benefit plans which may be adopted by BioTime for its executive officers or other employees.
+BioTime shall pay for all premiums for any such insurance policies covering Executive and Executive's spouse and children, if any, to the extent such insurance coverage is available under Company employee benefit plans. - (g) Vacation; Sick Leave.
+Executive shall be entitled to fifteen (15) days of vacation and sick leave, combined, without reduction in compensation, during each calendar year.
+Vacation shall be taken at such time as is consistent with the needs and policies of BioTime and its Related Companies.
 All vacation days and sick leave days shall accrue annually based upon days of service.
-Executive shall also be entitled to leave from work, without reduction in compensation for ten days during each calendar year, due to illness subject to the policies and procedures of BioTime, and subject to the provisions of this Agreement governing termination due to disability, sickness or illness.
+Leave from work due to illness shall be subject to the policies and procedures of BioTime, and subject to the provisions of this Agreement governing termination due to disability, sickness or illness.
 BioTime may, from time to time, adopt policies governing the disposition of unused vacation days and sick leave days remaining at the end of BioTime's fiscal year; which policies may govern whether unused vacation days or sick leave days will be paid, lost, or carried over into subsequent fiscal years. - 3.
 Competitive Activities.
 During the term of Executive's employment with BioTime and for one year thereafter, Executive shall not, for himself or any third party, directly or indirectly employ, solicit for employment or recommend for employment any person employed by BioTime or any Related Company.
 During the term of Executive's employment, he shall not, directly or indirectly as an employee, contractor, officer, director, member, partner, agent, or equity owner, engage in any activity or business that competes or could reasonably be expected to compete with the business of BioTime or any Related Company.
 Executive acknowledges that there is a substantial likelihood that the activities described in this Section would (a) involve the unauthorized use or disclosure of BioTime's or a Related Company's Confidential Information and that use or disclosure would be extremely difficult to detect, and (b) result in substantial competitive harm to the business of BioTime or a Related Company.
 Executive has accepted the limitations of this Section as a reasonably practicable and unrestrictive means of preventing such use or disclosure of Confidential Information and preventing such competitive harm.